Tatev is probably the most famous monastery in Armenia. Below you can find a guide to Goris and visiting Tatev monastery.

-You can easily spend an entire day just wandering amongst the rocks along the edges of the city.
+You can easily spend an entire day just wandering among the rocks along the edges of the city.
 We did encounter some kind of marked path in one or two places, but it’s not really necessary.
 There are ridges to troop along all over the mountainsides, thanks to years and years of people and various hoofed creatures wandering along the slopes.

-Pro tip: if you have a chance to buy a bottle of wine while passing through Areni, home of onde of the oldest wineries in the world, save it for Goris and go for a super epic picnic atop the mountain!
+Pro tip: if you have a chance to buy a bottle of wine while passing through Areni, home of one of the oldest wineries in the world, save it for Goris and go for a super epic picnic atop the mountain!
 It’s a great (and cheap) way to spend the afternoon.
 Just be careful not to fall over the edge when you’re stumbling down the mountain 😉

 Visiting Tatev Monastery

-Tatev is Armenia’s most famous site–an old monastery on a plateau overlooking a vast gorge.
+Tatev Monatery is Armenia’s most famous site–an old monastery on a plateau overlooking a vast gorge.
 Many people solely travel to Armenia to visit Tatev monastery.